 1.3.7 If appropriate, SPA or its designee provides the sponsor with acknowledgement of the award.

-1.3.8 SPA and the project director have joint responsibility for financial and administrative aspects of the award, while the project director is solely responsible for the technical requirements of the award.
+1.3.8 SPA and the Principal Investigator have joint responsibility for financial and administrative aspects of the award, while the project director is solely responsible for the technical requirements of the award.
 SPA interacts with the sponsor on behalf of the University.

 2. Cost Transfers on Externally Sponsored Programs [ Changed.
 See UNH VIII.R ]